jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

     Publication is done using jupyterlab-bot credentials on all PyPI projects.

-    `Conda recipe <https://github.com/conda-forge/jupyterlab-language-packs-feedstock>`_ should be updated by the auto update bot of conda-forge.
+    `Conda recipe <https://github.com/conda-forge/jupyterlab-language-packs-feedstock>`_ should be updated by the auto-tick bot of conda-forge.